malczuuu/algopt/README.md

 Optimization of algorithms for operations on vectors and matrices.

+Exercises from Modeling of the Technical Problems classes converted from Visual Studio into CMake project to be able to build and run on Linux platform.

 * [`matvec1`](/src/matvec1) - matrix by vector multiplication (1)
 * [`matvec2`](/src/matvec2) - matrix by vector multiplication (2)
 * [`dotprod`](/src/dotprod) - dot product of two vectors

+## Build and run

+* `cmake .` to generate `Makefile` and initialize project files
+* `make` to build sources, output files will be located within `./build/bin/` directory

 ## `matvec1`